LucianoCirino/MHWI-LedgeLBG/README.md

 ## TEN THOUSAND VOLTS

-- the pinnacle of base raw and the most devastating Normal 3 and Sticky 3 ledge LBG in the game.
+- The pinnacle of base raw is also the most devastating Normal 3 and Sticky 3 ledge LBG in the game.

 <table>
 <tr style="vertical-align:top;">